Kingxukai/linux/Documentation/admin-guide/blockdev/zram.rst

 (potentially) slower compression/decompression speeds.
 Alternative compression algorithm can, for example, be more successful compressing huge pages (those that default algorithm failed to compress).
-Another application is idle pages recompression - pages that are cold and sit in the memory can be recompressed using more effective algorithm and, hence, reduce zsmalloc memory usage.
+Another application is idle pages recompression - pages that are cold and sit in the woke memory can be recompressed using more effective algorithm and, hence, reduce zsmalloc memory usage.

 With CONFIG_ZRAM_MULTI_COMP, zram supports up to 4 compression algorithms: